mmistakes/minimal-mistakes/_posts/reads/2017-04-12-bad-feminist-by-roxane-gay.md

 Perhaps it’s a larger hurdle to leap because I'm a man.
 I'm _supposed_ to adhere to idiotic and outdated rules of masculinity if I want to _keep my man card_.
-In a way, labeling myself a feminist is the antithesis of the societal norms I experienced growing up in rural Illinois and then urban, yet deeply-southern-in-beliefs Houston, Texas.
+In a way, labeling myself a feminist is the antithesis of the societal norms I experienced growing up in rural Illinois and the urban yet deeply-southern-in-beliefs Houston, Texas.
 Not all, but most of the men around me upheld those expectations while the boys strived to meet them.
 I suppose that makes for a long journey to embracing yourself as a man and a feminist.